head-crash/ratter/README.md

-# Random Error Response Server
+# Random REST Test Responser

 This is a simple HTTP server written in Go that handles requests with a specified URL prefix and randomly returns either a success or an error response.
 It is configurable via command-line flags.